panzerdp/dmitripavlutin.com/content/posts/103-timeout-fetch-request/index.md

 }
 ```

-300 seconds and even 90 seconds are way more than a user would expect a simple network request to complete.
+300 seconds and even 90 seconds are way more than a user would expect a network request to complete.

-In the [demo](https://codesandbox.io/s/strange-merkle-xqs7n?file=/src/index.html:271-470) the `/games` URL was configured to respond in 301 seconds.
+As an experiment, in the [demo](https://codesandbox.io/s/strange-merkle-xqs7n?file=/src/index.html:271-470) the `/games` API response takes 301 seconds.
 Click *Load games* button to start the request, and it will timeout at 300 seconds (in Chrome).

 ## 2. Timeout a fetch() request